We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 If you’re going to be cooking, you’ll need some form of fire, which will generally either be from a fire pit, grill, or camp stove (if you’re in an RV with electrical hookups, you already know what to do).

 If you’re not sure you’ll have a fire pit with a grill grate, bring metal skewers, grill baskets, foil packs, and/or Dutch ovens that you can hold over or nestle in the flames.
-Otherwise, you can make pretty much any grilling recipe over a campfire, or if you have the means and space, bring a small portable grill with you.
+Otherwise, you can make pretty much any grilling recipe over a campfire.
+And, of course, if you have the means and space, feel free to bring a small portable grill with you.

 And don’t forget to make sure your fire is completely doused before you leave it unattended.
 Your dish washing tub comes in handy for this purpose too!

 If you’re car camping, you can also go with a multi-burner camp stove if you prefer.
 In any case, make sure you bring enough fuel canisters to cook all your meals.
-Figure out the right amount with MSR’s guide.
+Figure out the right amount with REI’s handy guide.

 Nobody (well, almost nobody) likes cleaning up, but it’s a necessity, so better be prepared for that too.

 Pack two dish tubs (one for soaking, one for rinsing), a sponge, scrubber, or dishcloth, and one or more super-absorbent microfiber towels for drying — plus plenty of paper towels and an eco-friendly, biodegradable soap (which goes a long way, so don’t squirt on too much at once).

 When it’s time to clean, follow these steps:

 - Get as much food and food residue off your cookware and plates as possible

 - Scrape them well and rub with paper towels (which you can burn if the fire’s still going)